daemonraco/toobasic/docs/install.md

 ## Versions
-By default, cloning from [_Github_](https://github.com/) installs the master branch which is our newest but stable branch, let say out _closed for testing_ branch.
+By default, cloning from [_Github_](https://github.com/) installs the master branch which is our newest but stable branch, let say our _closed for testing_ branch.
-If you prefer, you can use a more stable version switching to our branch `v1.0.0` of if you like the danger, switch to our development branch `dev`.
+If you prefer, you can use a more stable version switching to our branch `v1.0.0` or if you like the danger, switch to our development branch `dev`.

 ## Suggestions
 Here you have a few links you may want to visit: